tgherzog/wbg-esg-website/engage.md

 ### How To Engage ###

-* Send us your research or product launches to share on the Portal
 * Request additional information on indicators
-* Suggest new indicators
+* Suggest new indicators, relevant research, or products
 * [Take this 5-question survey](under-construction.html) to provide feedback on the Portal